Etla - research to support policy-making

 Labour market and education

-The focus of labour market and education research is the transformation in work and adaptation to it.
-Technological development, globalization and demographic change affect the labor market in many ways and pose challenges to labor force and education policy.
-The research group comprehensively investigates these phenomena.
+The focus of labour market and education research is the transformation taking place in work and adaptations to it.
+Technological development, globalisation and demographic changes affect the labour market in many ways and pose challenges to labour force and education policy.
+This research group investigates these phenomena thoroughly.

 Read more